leroythelegend/rough_idea_project_cars_cpp/README.md

 ## <a name="P-CSV"></a> CSV Files

-To capture set of CSV files run
+To capture set of CSV files run the following after building the source.

 ```
 cd build